codewisenate/Foragers/src/content/hours.md

 # Patio

-Operates with the same hours as the dining lounge.
+Operates with the same hours as the tasting room.
 Reservations not required for patio seating.